sureyyaakis/sureyya.akis/_posts/2018-05-02-GCD-and-LCM-Euclids-Algorithm.md

 ===
 ![GCF-LCM-list-method](/assets/img/GCF-LCM-list-method.png)

 When somebody ask what is gcd(36, 60) OR lcm(4, 6) and you want to answer but you don’t know, keep reading to this post.

-**WHAT IS GCD**
+**What is GCD**

 The Greatest Common Divisor is moreover known as the greatest common factor (gcf), highest common factor (hcf), greatest common measure (gcm), or highest common divisor, I chose to say GCD.
 GCD is the largest number that divides the given numbers.
 The easy way to find GCD is to factorize both numbers and multiple common factors.

 ![GCD](/assets/img/GCD.jpg)